MediaArea/MediaConch/Demo/README.md

 `mediaconch --Tool=Info --Format=XML FileName` will print to the screen the most recent MediaInfo output in XML format.

-`mediaconch -ti -fx FileName` is shorthand for the above command and will print to the screen the associated XML with the file.
+`mediaconch -ti -fx FileName` is shorthand for the above command.

 `mediaconch --Tool=Trace FileName` will print to the screen the most recent MediaInfo trace output.